Bank of Cyprus appoints ex-RBS's Hourican as CEO

 Bank of Cyprus became the first bank in the euro zone to force depositors to give up a chunk of their savings to recapitalise the lender, crippled by its exposure to debt-riddled Greece.

-It also assumed some assets of Laiki, a bank wound down under terms of a 10 billion euro (8.48 billion pounds) bailout deal for Cyprus with the IMF and the EU.
+It also assumed some assets of Laiki, a bank wound down under terms of a 10 billion euro bailout deal for Cyprus with the IMF and the EU.

 "The board of Bank of Cyprus believes this appointment is a key step in restructuring and developing operations of the bank to benefit shareholders, clients and the economy of Cyprus," the bank said in a statement.